hrvthzslt/personal-site/content/posts/banging-together-services-like-a-caveman-in-my-home-server/index.md

     fi
 ```

-So that is all, easy peasy.
+So that's all, easy peasy.
 Thank you for reading this ode to primitivity.
-And I don't know why am I still considering `docker-compose` its not the 15th century...
+And I don't know why I'm still considering `docker-compose`, it's not the 15th century...